The Best Synthesizer Keyboards for Music Production under $500

 Conclusion: Novation Bass Station II is an analog synthesizer that offers extreme portability and connectivity to your computer, external devices, headphones and more.

 The smallest, lightest and one of the cheapest synthesizer keyboards in the market comes from Arturia.
 Arturia MicroBrute is an analog synthesizer with 25 velocity-sensitive keys as well as modulation and pitch wheel.

 It looks like the Arturia MiniBrute, and in fact, it is a smaller version of it.
 Arturia MicroBrute offers 100% analog audio signal path.
-As well as a voltage-controlled oscillator with 3 waveforms to create your own unique sounds.
-There is also the bonus of a built-in sequencer and Steiner-Parker multimode filter (LP, BP, HP), with external audio in.
+As well, a voltage-controlled oscillator with three waveforms to create your own unique sounds.
+There is also the bonus of a built-in sequencer and Steiner-Parker multimode filter (LP, BP, HP), with external audio-in.

 Furthermore, it comes with Analog LAB 2, which gives you access to more than 5000 presets from the award-winning V collection.
 IIf you want to connect it your PC, or external devices you can easily do it, as it offers many connectivity options such as USB, MIDI, Line In/Out and more.

 Conclusion: Portable, good sound-quality, affordable, and with nearly perfect reviews on online stores, it is definetely worth a place in our list for the best synthesizer keyboards.
 It also available in red color and bundled with Audio Technica ATH-M40X headphones.
 A studio quality pair also listed nn The Best Studio Headphones under $100 in 2018.

 As long you will research for the best synthesizer keyboard in the market you will find more and more amazing tools to purchase.
 It won’t take long until you see the one that perfectly fits your needs on sound, features, quality, looks, and price.